 Troubleshoot > Advanced Options > Automatic/Startup Repair

-- A pop-up will prompt asking for user id and password, do the same.
+- A pop-up will prompt asking for the user id and password.

 In case the Automatic Startup doesn’t repair your PC, you will get an error message instead.
 You may access the log file at –